angular-sanctuary/angular-hub/CONTRIBUTING.md

 ### Development

-Run `npm start` for a dev server.
+Run `npx nx serve angular-hub` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.

 ### Build

-Run `npm run build` to build the client project.
+Run `npx nx build angular-hub` to build the client project.
 The client build artifacts are located in the `dist/analog/public` directory.

 ## Licenses

 This project uses the  MIT License for the project code.
 It excludes the `src/content` folder, which includes trademarks and logos from the Angular community.

-## Contributing
+# Contribute

-### Content
+## Content

 ### Events